build-on-aws/content/posts/prototyping-and-deploying-a-serverless-python-application-with-aws-application-composer/index.md

 ### Conclusion

-In this post, we showed a step-by-step workflow on how to successfully achieve the following:
+In this post, I showed a step-by-step workflow on how to successfully achieve the following:

 * Design a Serverless Python Application with AWS Application Composer
 * Deploy the Application using SAM